Online Writing Assistance (OWL)

 - The campus location of the class (main campus, Lee's Summit, etc.)

-(This information is confidential and is only given to the instructor at the student's request.)
+(This information is confidential and is only provided to the classroom instructor at the student's request.)

 Important: Upon receipt of your paper, we will send a short reply to confirm that we have it.
-If you do not receive a reply within 24 hours, this means that we did not receive your paper.
-Please call to confirm receipt if you do not hear from us.
+If you do not receive a confirmation email within 24 hours, this means that we did not receive your paper.
+Please call to confirm receipt if you do not hear from us or if you have any questions.